jina-ai/jinabox.js/README.md

 </script>
 ```

-Then, create a container where the searchbar/floater is to appear:
+Then create a container where the searchbar/floater is to appear:

 ```html
 <jina-searchbar/>